Skip to main content

 Since a respiratory cause is more likely in children, cardiopulmonary resuscitation starts with five initial breaths.
 Experienced emergency responders should perform CPR in a 15:2 ratio.
 Ventilation is usually performed using a bag-valve-mask.
 If this treatment is ineffective, a supraglottic airway can be inserted.

-There are specific ERC guidelines for airway management during CPR.
-It should start with basic measures for the airway and, if necessary, be intensified in steps.
 In the case of an unsecured airway, chest compression and ventilation are performed in a 30:2 ratio.
 During CPR, the highest possible concentration of inspiratory oxygen should be administered.
-Each breath is performed for as long as it takes (over 1 second) for a clear chest lift to become visible.
-Ventilation should not interrupt chest compression for longer than ten seconds.
+Each breath is performed for as long (over 1 second) as it takes for a clear chest lift to become visible.
+Ventilation should not interrupt chest compression for longer than five seconds.

 A detailed description of ventilation techniques during resuscitation, in particular for secured and unsecured airways, can be found in our article on ventilation during resuscitation.